Edinburgh exhibitor list

 LIDL have taken British shoppers by storm over the past few years with the strength of their offering, but perhaps the biggest surprise has been the quality of their wine range and recent moves upmarket with regular ‘Foire aux Vins’-style special French selections introduced to stores for limited periods, including not just Cru Bordeaux and Burgundy, but Savoie, Jura and many more estoteric offerings.

-Nyetimber has held a single aim for over 25 years: to make sparkling wine to rival the very best in the world, including Champagne.
-A true pioneer, Nyetimber was the first producer of English sparkling wine to exclusively grow Pinot Noir, Pinot Meunier and Chardonnay.
-Made from 100% estate-grown grapes, it is regarded as England’s finest sparkling wine.
-Owner Eric Heerema and winemaker Cherie Spriggs are committed to exceptional quality.
+Nyetimber.
+For over 30 years, Nyetimber has had a single aim: to make the finest English sparkling wine, one to rival the very best in the world.
+A true pioneer, Nyetimber was the first producer of English sparkling wine to exclusively grow the three celebrated grape varieties: Pinot Noir, Pinot Meunier and Chardonnay.
+Owner and Chief Executive Eric Heerema and Head Winemaker Cherie Spriggs are committed to quality. #Nyetimber

 Piper-Heidsieck was founded in 1785 by Florens-Louis Heidsieck, his mission to create “a wine that smiles.”
 It’s first ‘celebrity ambassador’ was none other than Marie Antoinette, but Piper-Heidsieck’s story is of an uncompromising approach to quality.
 Legendary Cellarmaster Régis Camus built a formidable stock of reserve wines, with non-vintage cuvées composed of 10 harvests or more.
 Taste the range on the Piper-Heidsieck stand.